 A freeze-drying machine freezes food way below the freezing point.
 Then, it reduces the pressure, which causes the solid ice in the food to become gas without melting into liquid, a process also known as sublimation.
 Freeze-dried foods maintain their shape, fresh flavors, and fresh appearance even with zero water content.

 Canning is a preservation technique that sterilizes mason or glass jars and seals food in them in a vacuum seal (airtight condition) using heat.
 That way, all the microbes in the food are killed, and the seal prevents any more micrograms from entering.
 There are two methods for canning food at home.
 We have water bath canning and pressure canning.

 Not all canned foods involve tin cans and special machinery.
 The person who invented canning foods as a preservation technique used glass jars.
 So with some mason jars, you can store a variety of foods, including meat and fish, for a long time.

 Note that not every kind of glass jar is suitable for home canning, so reusing mayonnaise jars or milk bottles and the like may not work.
-If you are going to try using jars from other products, try going through the process with a single jar before going all in.
+If you are going to try using jars from other brands, try going through the process with a single jar before going all in.
 Unsafe canning practices can result in glass shattering and cause injury.

 Mason jars, specially made for canning, can withstand high temperatures and come with zinc lids.
 You can find them in your local supermarket and purchase jars and lids separately.
 That way, you can safely reuse one mason jar for a very long time by simply changing the lid.
 Find out more about the dos and don'ts of canning jars here.